 How comfortable are CUVU masks compared to other masks?

 - We have made it a priority to create a mask that provides a great seal rivaling medical PPE masks.
 The mask should be worn stretched against the face to provide full protection against environmental contaminants, ensuring that all inhaled air comes in through the filter valves.
-Because of the emphasis on seal and fit, some may find that the mask creates more pressure against the face compared to lose fitting cloth as well as most "surgical-type" masks.
+Because of the emphasis on seal and fit, some may find that the mask creates more pressure against the face compared to loose fitting cloth as well as most "surgical-type" masks.
 However, most people will adjust to the mask after some time.

-- If the mask feels uncomfortable at the beginning, we suggest wearing it slightly loser, however at no time should the mask fall off the nose - the mask should be worn such that it completely covers the nose and mouth openings at all time.
+- If the mask feels uncomfortable at the beginning, we suggest wearing it slightly looser, however at no time should the mask fall off the nose - the mask should be worn such that it completely covers the nose and mouth openings at all time.

 How can I ensure a good fit with the CUVU mask?

 - CUVU masks are designed to be flexible and one-size fits all for adults with an average face size and shape.

 - Smaller-faced adults may find that the lower parts of the mask extend out from their chin area - this is normal as long as the lower part of the cheeks and chin are still in full contact with the inside of the mask.